MiemieMethod/inner-core-tutorial/official/Adapting mods for multiplayer.md

 - `boolean canSeeSky(x, y, z)` - returns whether the sky is visible from a given point
 - `int getGrassColor(x, z)` - returns the color of the grass
 - `long spawnDroppedItem(x, y, z, id, count, data, extra)` - creates a dropped item and returns the id of the entity
-- `long[] fetchEntititesInAABB(x1, y1, z1, x2, y2, z2, type, blacklist)` - returns a list of entity ids in a given box that correspond to the given type type, if the `blacklist` value is `false` and all, except for entities not of this type, if blacklist is true
+- `long[] fetchEntititesInAABB(x1, y1, z1, x2, y2, z2, type, blacklist)` - returns a list of entity ids in a given box that correspond to the given type `type` if the `blacklist` value is `false` and all, except for entities not of this type, if `blacklist` is `true`

 ### Methods for random access to BlockSource